uwdb/Cosette/artifact.md

 	./hott/optimizations/generated/pullsubquery.v generated.
 	./hott/optimizations/generated/pushdownSelect.v generated.

-`run_examples.sh` will generate a Coq source code file for each rewrite rule in `Cosette/examples/` and write the Coq source code to `Cosette/hott/optimizations/generated` by calling the compiler (HoTTSQL to HoTTIR).
-A generated Coq file contains the specification of the rule using HoTTIR as well as a proof for the rule, which is a combination of different automated solving tactics.
+`run_examples.sh` generates a Coq source code file for each rewrite rule in `Cosette/examples/` and writes the Coq source code to `Cosette/hott/optimizations/generated` by calling the parser to translate from HoTTSQL to HoTTIR.
+The generated Coq file contains the specification of the rule using HoTTIR as well as a proof script for the rule, which contains calls to different automated solving tactics for validating the rule.

-To validate the generated rewrite rules as well as the rewrite rules that we have manually proved in `Cosette/hott/optimizations`, run:
+To validate the rewrite rules that we have proven automatically and manually in Sec.
+5 of the paper, as well as contained in `Cosette/hott/optimizations`, run

 	cd /Cosette/hott
 	make

-`hoqc` (HoTT verison of `coqc`)  will be called to compile all the `*.v` file in `/Cosette/hott` folder.
-The success of `make` requires all the Coq proofs to be validated.
-This will produce the following output:
+When executed, `hoqc` (HoTT verison of `coqc`) is called to compile each of the `*.v` files in `/Cosette/hott`. `make` only succeeds after all of the Coq proofs are validated.
+You should get an output that looks like the following:

 	mkdir .build 2> /dev/null || true
 	find . -path ./.build -prune -o -name '*.v' -print | xargs cp -a --parents -t .build cd .build; find . -name '*.v' | xargs coq_makefile -R .
 Cosette -o Makefile